Heatblur-Simulations/f-4e-manual/src/jester/navigation.md

 ![real_life_crew_with_map](../img/map_2.jpg)

-Navigation with Jester revolves around managing turn points for up to two flight plans.
+Navigation with Jester revolves around managing turn points for two flight plans: the Primary Flight Plan and the Secondary Flight Plan.
+Both can be edited and followed by Jester in the same manner, although Primary Flight Plan is considered the main one and the Secondary Flight Plan serves as a backup.

 ## Flight Plan